Ibis the Invincible

-Ibis the Invincible is a fictional character originally published by Fawcett Comics in the 1940s and then by DC Comics beginning in the 1970s.
+Ibis the Invincible (also Ibis the Mystic) is the name of two superheroes appearing in American comic books first published by Fawcett Comics, then Charlton Comics in 1955, and then DC Comics beginning in the 1970s.
+In 2022, the character also is published by Antarctic Press within Exciting Comics.
 Like many magician superheroes introduced in the Golden Age of Comics, Ibis owes much to the popular comic strip character Mandrake the Magician.
-A second Ibis, successor of the first, was introduced in 2007.